On the Location of Zeros of Polynomials

 1. Introduction and Statement of Results

-Let be a polynomial of degree n such that
+be a polynomial of degree n such that

-then according to a classical result usually known as Eneström-Kakeya theorem [11], does not vanish in.
-Applying this result to the polynomial, the following more general result is immediate.
+then according to a classical result usually known as Eneström-Kakeya theorem [11],

-Theorem A. If is a polynomial of degree n such that for some
+is a polynomial of degree n such that for some

-thenhas all the zeros in.
+has all the zeros in

 In the literature, [1-15], there exist extensions and generalizations of Eneström-Kakeya theorem.
 Joyal, Labelle and Rahman [9] extended this theorem to polynomials whose coefficients are monotonic but not necessarily non negative and the result was further generalized by Dewan and Bidkham [6] to read as:

-then has all the zeros in the circle
+has all the zeros in the circle

 Govil and Rahman [8] extended Theorem A to the polynomials with complex coefficients.
 As a refinement of the result of Govil and Rahman, Govil and Jain [7] proved the following.

-Theorem C. Let be a polynomial of degree n with complex coefficients such that for some
+be a polynomial of degree n with complex coefficients such that for some

 and

-then has all its zeros in the ring-shaped region given by
+has all its zeros in the ring-shaped region given by

 Here